-You are about to set foot on the first national park in Canada—Banff National Park.
-A place known for its beautiful lakes, mighty waterfalls, the Rocky Mountains, spectacular glaciers, and icefields.
+Banff National Park is a place that is known for its beautiful lakes, mighty waterfalls, spectacular glaciers and icefields, and the Canadian Rockies.
 Depending on when you go, the scenery will be different.
-In the summer, the lakes and waterfalls will be turquoise blue (or emerald) with flowers blooming throughout the park.
-In the winter, the lakes and waterfalls will be frozen and the whole park will be blanketed with snow on top of snow on top of more snow.
+In the summer, lakes and waterfalls will shimmer a turquoise blue (or emerald) while flowers will bloom throughout the park.
+In the winter, lakes and waterfalls will freeze and the entire national park will be blanketed with snow.
 Either way, the scenery is stunning year round.

-A couple of my friends and I—including Jennifer—visited Banff and Jasper national parks in mid March (you can read about our Jasper adventures here).
-From LAX, we flew into Calgary, the closest airport to the park, just a little over an hour drive.
-Unlike California, it was still winter here.
-The weather was approximately in the high 30s and low 40s during the day and approximately in the high 10s and low 20s during the evening or early morning.
-Stay warm!
-If you want to avoid the snow and the cold, the best time to visit is in the summer with July as the warmest month.
-However, one of the perks of visiting in the wintertime is there are less crowds; an opportunity to be isolated and one with nature.
+My friends and I visited Banff National Park and Jasper National Parks this past March (read about our Jasper National Park adventures).
+We flew into Calgary from LAX (Calgary hosts the closest airport to the park).
+Not like California, it’s still winter in Canada even in March.
+During the day, temperatures were in the high 30s and low 40s.
+At night, temperatures were in the high 10s and low 20s.
+If you’d rather avoid the snow and the cold, summertime from July through September is the best time to visit Banff National Park.
+However, one of the perks of visiting during the wintertime is that there will be fewer crowds: an opportunity to be isolated and one with nature.

 Adult – $9.80

 Senior – $8.30